Carpal Tunnel Surgery

 Recovery after carpal tunnel surgery can take anywhere from a few weeks, to several months.
 The length of your recovery will depend on the severity of your condition.
 For example, if a compressed nerve needs to be treated, recovery may be more extensive.

 Dr. Humphrey is a highly skilled surgeon who is known for his professional and caring demeanor.
 From the moment you arrive in our office; you’ll be made to feel comfortable by our warm, attentive staff.
 Our goal is to provide you with the best possible care before, during, and after your treatment to ensure your total recovery.
+Our Cape Girardeau office is located 58 miles from Marion, IL and 66 miles from Farmington, MO.

 Board Certified Plastic Surgeon